oslabs-beta/Cachier/README.md

   fieldsArr: [ [ '__typename', 'id', [Object] ] ]
 }`

- Cachier parses incoming GraphQL queries and seperates them into subqueries.
-The queries are broken up into 3 arrays types, cache key , fields where their respective indexes connect with one another.
+ Cachier parses incoming GraphQL queries and seperates them into subqueries stored in a "Cachier" object.
+The queries are broken up into 3 arrays typesArr, cacheKeysArr , and fieldsArr where their respective indexes connect with one another.
+FieldsArr will be an array of arrays containing the fields for each cacheKey, if a field is nested it will be stored as a nested object.
+We will then wait for the return Data and use this "Cachier" query object to sort the data into our cache.

+ `{
+   "typesArr": [
+      "dragons"
+   ],
+   "cacheKeysArr": [
+      "dragons"
+   ],
+   "fieldsArr": [
+      [
+         "__typename",
+         "id",
+         {
+            "return_payload_mass": [
+               "__typename",
+               "kg"
+            ]
+         }
+      ]
+   ]
+}`

+Here is data returned from our example query:

+`{
+  "data": {
+    "dragons": [
+      {
+        "id": "dragon2",
+        "return_payload_mass": {
+          "kg": 3000
+        }
+      },
+      {
+        "id": "dragon1",
+        "return_payload_mass": {
+          "kg": 3000
+        }
+      }
+    ]
+  }
+}`

+After receiving the data back Cachier will utilize the query map stored in the "Cachier" Object to normalize and store the data as individual keys inside the cache.
+This is how the data will look once normalized and stored in the cache:

+`{
+   "dragons": [
+      "dragon:dragon2",
+      "dragon:dragon1",
+      8492.694458007812
+   ],
+   "dragon:dragon2": {
+      "__typename": "Dragon",
+      "id": "dragon2",
+      "return_payload_mass": {
+         "__typename": "Mass",
+         "kg": 3000
+      },
+      "__CachierCacheDate": 8492.681999921799
+   },
+   "dragon:dragon1": {
+      "__typename": "Dragon",
+      "id": "dragon1",
+      "return_payload_mass": {
+         "__typename": "Mass",
+         "kg": 3000
+      },
+      "__CachierCacheDate": 8492.691667079926
+   }
+}
+`
+As you can see the dragons array now only stores references to keys in the cache and the data from the array is stored as seperate keys unique in the cache.
+This normalized cache structure eliminiates data redundancy in the cache and allows for partial retrieval of subset data.
+(You can ignore the "__CachierCacheData" fields and the number at the last index array, that is for our eviction policy which we will speak about next).